Working Memory: A teacher's guide

 We will see later that repeating information using our inner voice (subvocal rehearsal) or processing the information in a meaningful way (elaborative rehearsal) are two of the cognitive processes required to move information into our long-term memory.

-In addition to our general short-term memory capacity, we also have a specialized form of short-term memory called visual short-term memory.
+In addition to our general short-term memory capacity, we also have a specialised form of short-term memory called visual short-term memory.
 This type of memory allows us to hold onto visual information, like images or shapes, for a brief period of time.
 Studies have shown that visual short-term memory capacity is limited to around 3-4 visual items at a time.
 This is why we may struggle to remember a long string of numbers or a complex image unless we have a way to process and encode that information into our long-term memory.

 Long-Term Memory